nicoversity/unity_3dradarchart/README.md

 The project presented here has been used within the following scientific publication:

 * Reski, N., Alissandrakis, A., and Kerren, A. (to appear, full paper).
-Exploration of time-oriented data in immersive virtual reality using a 3D Radar Chart approach, in *Proceedings of The 11th Nordic Conference on Human-Computer Interaction* (NordiCHI 2020).
+Exploration of Time-Oriented Data in Immersive Virtual Reality Using a 3D Radar Chart Approach, in *Proceedings of The 11th Nordic Conference on Human-Computer Interaction* (NordiCHI 2020).
 October 25-29, 2020, Tallinn, Estonia.
 DOI: *TBA*

 #### Background / Motivation